-- Location of structural steel members erected, connected, repaired, etc. (i.e. span #, beam line) - Any conditions requiring corrective actions, individual contacted, and their recommendations - Who performs the corrective actions - Verification and documentation of the welder's qualifications - Where shear stud testing is performed - Results of Skidmore-Wilhelm testing, turn of the nut method, and/or DTI testing for bolted connections
+- Location, quantity and description of work of structural steel members erected, connected, repaired, etc. (i.e., span #, beam line) - Any conditions requiring corrective actions, individual contacted, and their recommendations - Who performs the corrective actions - Verification and documentation of the welder's qualifications - Where shear stud testing is performed - Results of Skidmore-Wilhelm testing, turn of the nut method, and/or DTI testing for bolted connections

-The Resident Engineer may process payment for material on hand for structural steel elements when requested by the contractor in accordance with section 109.07 of the standard specifications.
+The Resident Engineer may process payment for material on hand for structural steel elements when requested by the contractor in accordance with Section 109.07 of the Standard Specifications and the procedures prescribed in Construction Control Directive No. 19930730.
 Documentation and payment for these items will usually be performed by the Residency Office personnel (Auditor, Lab Manager, etc.) and will be completed within the SiteManager / Contract Administration / Stockpiled Materials window.

 When pay items are Pay Plan Quantity, no calculations will be required.
 Documentation of a Pay Plan Quantity item may be performed within the SiteManager / Daily Work Reports / Work Items tab.
 Authorized deviations from plan quantity must be documented by a change order.
-The authorized quantity deviation must be documented in the appropriate DWR Work Items tab or in the change order (i.e. description, explanation, attachment, etc.).